FAQ (Frequently Asked Questions)

 sure everyone in your group leaves with memories to cherish.

 When do you begin haunting?

-Phase 2 of the maze, Scream Acres, the 3D activity, and Zombie Slayer Paintball are all haunted shortly after
+Phase 2 of the maze, Scream Acres, the interactive ghost haunt, and Zombie Slayer Paintball are all haunted shortly after

 dark.
 We do not haunt on Sundays.

 What age is appropriate for Scream Acres and other haunted activities?